Andreibozato/Arduino-highschool-exercises/README.md

 # 🤖 High School Arduino & SimulIDE Exercises Collection

 This repository contains a collection of 25 practical electronics and programming exercises developed during my high school technical classes.
-All projects were written in C++ (Arduino IDE) and simulated using **SimulIDE**.
+All projects were written in C++ (Arduino IDE) and simulated using SimulIDE.

 ## Complete List of Exercises (25 Challenges)
 ### 01. [Exercise-01-IndicatorLight](./Exercise-01-IndicatorLight)